JennReqs/sql_projects/sales_analysis/README.md

 1. Find the top 10 customers by total spending.

-This is the list of customers who ordered.
+This is the list of customers who ordered the most